John Gavin: A series of classic films

-Gavin appeared as Julius Caesar in Universal's epic Spartacus (1960) directed by Stanley Kubrick.
+Gavin appeared as Julius Caesar in Universal's epic Spartacus (1960), directed by Stanley Kubrick.
 He was cast as Sam Loomis in the thriller Psycho (1960) for director Alfred Hitchcock.
 Gavin later claimed he was "terribly disturbed" by the sex and violence in Psycho, saying, "I think Hitch really got frosted with me."
 Both films were successful, critically and commercially.

-Following the success of Imitation of Life, Gavin was often cast as the handsome opposite to leading ladies but as characters who were permitted little action.
-He co-starred against Doris Day in the thriller Midnight Lace, Sophia Loren in the comedic A Breath of Scandal (both 1960), Susan Hayward in the melodrama Back Street and with Sandra Dee in Romanoff and Juliet and Tammy Tell Me True (all 1961).
+Following the success of Imitation of Life, Gavin was often cast as the handsome romantic interest opposite leading ladies but as shallow characters with little to do.
+He co-starred with Doris Day in the thriller Midnight Lace, Sophia Loren in the comedic A Breath of Scandal (both 1960), Susan Hayward in the melodrama Back Street, and with Sandra Dee in Romanoff and Juliet and Tammy Tell Me True (all 1961).
 Most of these films were produced by Ross Hunter.
 He appeared periodically on television in various anthology series.
 He was directed by a young William Friedkin in the episode "Off Season" (season 10, episode 29) of The Alfred Hitchcock Hour.

-Gavin later claimed that he lacked training support from Universal during his early days there:When I walked through the gate, Universal quit building actors.
+Gavin later claimed that he lacked training support from Universal during his early days there:

+When I walked through the gate, Universal quit building actors.
 All of a sudden I was doing leading roles.
 I knew I was a tyro but they told me to shut up and act.
 Some of those early roles were unactable.
 Even Laurence Olivier couldn't have done anything with them.
 The dialog included cardboard passages such as "I love you.
 You can rely on me, darling.
-I'll wait."'
+I'll wait."
 It was all I could do to keep from adding, "with egg on my face."

 Gavin disliked comparisons to Rock Hudson and in a 1960 interview said he considered quitting acting to take up law.
 He left Universal in 1962.
 He signed to make several movies in Europe including The Assassins, The Challenge, and Night Call.
-However, he pulled out of The Assassins (which became Assassins of Rome (1965)).
-Night Call and The Challenge were never made.
-In early 1964, he starred in the TV series Destry.
+However, he pulled out of The Assassins (which became Assassins of Rome (1965)), and Night Call and The Challenge were never made.
+In early 1964 he starred in the TV series Destry.
 The series was not a ratings success and was cancelled.